Larry Wade

 Larry Wade (born November 22, 1974) is an American former track and field athlete who specialized in the 110 metres hurdles.
 His personal best is a time of 13.01 seconds, achieved in July 1999 in Lausanne, which made him the seventh fastest man in the history of the event.
-He was inducted into the Texas A&M University Hall of Fame after winning the NCAA National Championship in the 55m and 110m hurdles.
+He was inducted into the Texas A&M University Hall of Fame after winning the NCAA National Championship in the 55m and 110m hurdles.He was also inducted into the Lee County Texas Hall of Fame (Lee County Texas Historical Commission).

 He later became one of the leading strength and conditioning coaches in the sport of boxing by winning 14 world titles.
 He has worked with professional boxers such as Shawn Porter, Badou Jack, Caleb Plant, and Youtube stars Jake Paul and Olajide Olatunji.
 He is a sports commentator for networks including ESPN and Fox Sports.

 Career

 College

 After Wade graduated from Elgin High School, he attended Texas A&M University (College Station), where he won Southwest Conference Championship in the 110m hurdles.
 He won a bronze medal at the 1995 Olympic Festival Championship in Colorado.
 He was a silver medalist at the 1995 NCAA Outdoor Track and Field Championship, with the 5th fastest time in NCAA history.
 In 1997, he won the first Track and Field Big 12 Conference Championship in the 110m hurdles, with a time of 13.38.
 This conference record lasted over 10 years.
 In that same year he became a member of the Alpha Phi Alpha fraternity at Texas A&M University (Pi Omicron chapter).
 He won two NCAA titles in 1998 (55hurdles/110m hurdles).
 Wade was selected to be in ESPN's "Faces in the Crowd" in 1998.
 The following year, he won the Big 12 indoor Conference Championship in another conference record of 7.09, then won the Indoor NCAA Championship in the 55m hurdles.
 Outdoors, he repeated as NCAA Champion, winning the 110m hurdles.
 Wade finished his career as a five-time NCAA All-American in track and field.